Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Final words

 You can use diluted coffee or coffee grounds in the compost for your money tree to give it a boost of growth.
-However, you should refrain from doing it very often as that can be damaging for your plant.
+However, you should refrain from doing it very often as that can be damaging to your plant.
 Add coffee grounds once a month in moderation.

 Repotting your money tree every two to three years is a good idea to ensure that the soil is not too acidic for your plant.

-You can choose to use coffee grounds for your money tree, however, it is still recommended to use a well-balanced fertilizer like Espoma Indoor Liquid Plant Food instead of coffee grounds.
+You can choose to use coffee grounds for your money tree.
+However, it is still recommended to use a well-balanced fertilizer like Espoma Indoor Liquid Plant Food instead of coffee grounds.